anvaka/VivaGraphJS/README.md

 renderer.run();
 ```

-Graph generators are part of the library, which can produce classic graphs. `grid` generator create a grid with given number of columns and rows.
-But with default layout algorithm parameters the rendering is pretty ugly:
+Graph generators are part of the library, which can produce classic graphs. `grid` generator creates a grid with given number of columns and rows.
+But with default parameters the rendering is pretty ugly:

 ![Grid 3x3 bad](https://github.com/anvaka/VivaGraphJS/raw/master/packages/Images/gridBad.png)

 Let's tweak original code:

 ```javascript
 var graphGenerator = Viva.Graph.generator();
 var graph = graphGenerator.grid(3, 3);